iPhone Text Effects: Tips and Tricks

 The best of the bunch is Spectrum’s Unlimited Plus, which includes 50GB of high-speed data, a 10GB high-speed mobile hotspot allowance, and free roaming in 180 countries.
 All for a reasonable $40/month.

-Xfinity Mobile offers a tidy selection of inexpensive plans to its customers.
-Premium Unlimited is the carrier’s best plan, including as it does 100GB of premium cellular data coupled with a monthly 30GB hotspot data allowance.
-It also comes backed with great coverage via the Verizon network.
-And it’s very cheap.
+Premium Unlimited is Xfinity Mobile's best plan, including as it does a massive 100GB allotment of premium cellular data, coupled with a monthly 30GB hotspot data allowance.
+It also comes with Elite Upgrade—a perk that offers phone upgrades twice a year—as well as 4K UHD video streaming.

-Unlimited Premium PL costs $86/month for a single line, but comes down in price as you add them.
-Each line costs just $61/month, for example, when you add three, or $51/month when you add four.
+While Unlimited Premium PL is AT&T’s most expensive plan at $85.99/month for a single line, it comes down in price as you add them.
+Each line costs just $60.99/month, for example, when you add three, or $50.99/month when you add four.

-Another family plan worth checking out is Verizon’s $90/month Unlimited Ultimate.
-This option comes with unlimited talk, text, and data, and access to Verizon’s fast and reliable 5G network.
-What really sets this plan apart, though, is its massive 200GB mobile hotspot data allowance (nearly enough to power your home internet!).
+Another family plan worth checking out is Verizon’s $80/month Unlimited Ultimate.
+The carrier's most premium offering comes with unlimited talk, text, and data, and access to Verizon’s fast and reliable 5G network.
+What really sets this plan apart, though, is its massive 200GB mobile hotspot data allowance—which is nearly enough to power your home internet!

 Unlimited Ultimate comes down in price to $65/month per line when you add three lines, or just $55/month per line when you add four.
 If you have a data-hungry family that does a lot of hotspotting, this is the plan for you.